High Arctic Change 2012

 What Are They Doing?

-In addition to two lead researchers, the research team was made up of approximately 10 undergraduate students participating in the Research Experiences for Undergraduates (REU) program.
-Students’ defined their research questions and testable hypotheses throughout the program.
-The students’ research was aimed at understanding how climate influences glacial, stream, and lake systems in order to better interpret the sediment record of climate change.
+The research team of undergraduate geoscience students that participated in the Research Experiences for Undergraduates (REU) Program traveled to Svalbard to conduct independent research projects.
+Research focused on how climate influences the modern glacial, river, and lake systems in order to better interpret the sediment record of past climate change.

 Where Are They?